ahwc-bot/weather-accident-project/README.md

 2. Follow the SQL scripts in `models/` to build the mart layer.
 3. Run `scripts/export_for_tableau.py` to prepare data for Tableau.

 > **Note:** This repository is intended for demo purposes.
 Running the full pipeline requires setting up PostgreSQL, dbt, Python dependencies, and API access.
+>
-The steps above are sufficient to explore the dashboard and understand the data workflow.
+> For recruiters or hiring managers: feel free to explore the models, scripts, and structure to understand the pipeline design and engineering approach.

 ---